 “As soon as Pete and I saw the images coming down from the Dawn mission at Vesta, we were really excited,” Stickle said.
 “The large fractures looked just like things we saw in our experiments.
 So we decided to look into them in more detail, and run the models, and we found really interesting relationships.”

-The experiments showed that that damage from the impact starts where one would expect: at the impact point.
+The experiments showed that damage from the impact starts where one would expect: at the impact point.
 But shortly after, failure patterns begin to form inside the sphere, opposite the point of impact.
 Those failures grow inward toward the sphere’s center and then propagate outward toward the edges of the sphere like a blooming flower.

 Using numerical models to scale the lab collision up to the size of Vesta, the second-largest object in the asteroid belt, the researchers showed that the outward-blooming “rosette” of damage extending to the surface is responsible for the troughs that form a belt around Vesta’s equator.

 The results answer some questions about Vesta’s belt that had long been puzzling.
 Chief among them is the orientation of the belt with respect to the crater.
 The belt’s angle isn’t exactly what would be expected if it were caused by the Rheasilvia impact.